docutils/docutils/docutils/README.txt

        http://www.python.org/

-   Python 2.2 or later [1]_ is required; Python 2.2.2 or later is recommended.
+   Python 2.3 or later is required.
+Docutils is compatible with Python 3.

 2. Use the latest Docutils code.
 Get the code from Subversion or from the snapshot: